dhth/punchout/README.md

 > punchout's TUI came first.
 It was faster to track time using it when compared
 > to JIRA's website.
 When AI agents became a thing, I saw an opportunity to
 > offload the tedious work of creating worklogs to them by the means of the
 > Model Context Protocol.
+These days, I exclusively use the MCP server as it's
+> way faster than manually creating worklogs (demo below).

 MCP Server
 ---

 `punchout` comes with an MCP server which can allow you to automate the process of recording worklogs and syncing them to your JIRA server.
-The server allows access to 5 tools:
+The server provides 5 tools:

 | Tool                    | What it does                                         |
 |-------------------------|------------------------------------------------------|